IDempiere: Plug-ins

-Some types of add-ons related to business processes are interactive BI dashboard, specific industry requirements (like Asset Maintenance, Manufacturing and Kanban Dashboard), localizations, and other software integrations (like Asterisk, Openbravo Pos, Google Maps).
+Some types of add-ons related to business processes are interactive BI dashboard, specific industry requirements (like asset maintenance, manufacturing and Kanban dashboard), localizations, and other software integrations (like Asterisk, Openbravo Pos, Google Maps).

-Community Powered
+Community-powered

 iDempiere is a project with a high activity, supported by a worldwide community of committed people organized as a decentralized bazaar.
 There is no single person or company ruling the project or many of the parts, much like the wiki websites, build server, trackers, forums, etc. The community includes end users, implementers and subject matter specialists.

 There are active local communities in Japan, China, USA, Germany, Indonesia, Brasil, Malaysia, Colombia, India, Russia, and other countries.
 The community of people working with the software uses different tools to communicate around the world, such as Multi-language Project Wiki, Google forums and Mattermost channels.
-Wider reception comes also through speeches held in open source conferences like :de:OpenRheinRuhr and on Universities.
+Wider reception comes also through speeches held in open source conferences like :de:OpenRheinRuhr and in universities.